MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 --

-For those with zero work experience who need to get their foot in the door, I genuinely do recommend initially enrolling in co-op.
+For those with zero relevant work experience who need to get their foot in the door, I genuinely do recommend initially enrolling in co-op.

 Although it's possible to find an internship on your own, access to the co-op exclusive job board is worth having given how bad the job market is for students right now.